Mooers Realty Maine Real Estate Blog

 Colors in a room that make a home buyer wince can be changed for a 25 dollar gallon can of paint.
 Poor drainage that causes one or more sub-pumps to work over time down in the damp cellar is a bigger issue if not addressed during building.
 When outside that foundation wall that is poured concrete is done curing and the forms removed, what about drainage around the footing?

 What about the black tar to seal the pores and outside of the house foundation wall and adding two inches of blue board insulation to bank it forever from the outside?

 The design to save energy and those pretty insulated glass windows better be installed properly.

-More odds and ends of what to avoid for mistakes building your own home in Maine?
+More odds and ends of what to avoid for mistakes building your own home on land in Maine?

 The future addition for a home office, where does it go if you or the next buyer wants to add one?
 The same question about the adding on for more bedrooms, the mother in law apartment, how would you do it if you did or to promote for features built in for the next home owner.

 Finally when the last pick up truck leaves and no more lifts of sheet rock or shingles or metal roofing are coming up the long driveway.

 You can finally work on the lawn.
 Planting trees and shrubs, establishing your landscaping.
 Put up a mail box.
 Balanced and pleasing to the eye and the pocket book as you stand out front, at the sides, the back and taking it all in.